 According to research carried out by the lang cat, the preference for open-ended funds over investment trusts among financial advisers is not always justified.

-In July this year, investment trust assets under management passed the £200 billion mark for the first time, up from £100 million six and a half years ago.
+In July this year, investment trust assets under management passed the £200 billion mark for the first time, up from £100 billion six and a half years ago.

 However, despite this surge in popularity – and a growing body of literature suggesting their performance is superior to open-ended funds – the number of assets held by open-ended funds was still six times as large.

 One of the reasons for this discrepancy is a general preference for open-ended funds among financial advisers, who often cite several barriers that dissuade them from recommending trusts to their clients.
 However, according to new research carried out by the lang cat, commissioned by the Association of Investment Companies, some of those barriers are often overstated.

 For example, many financial advisers state that the premium/discount mechanism adds an extra layer of complexity that increases risk and is also hard to explain to clients.